mooreniemi/mooreniemi.github.io/_posts/2024-07-06-3-tools-engineers-underuse.md

 How does one become more effective?
 I don't think it is something that is only done "to" you by others.
-Ultimately you become more effective because you exercises your own agency somehow.
+Ultimately you become more effective because you exercise your own agency somehow.

 I firmly believe people can be taught to have more agency.
 The biggest blocker in having agency is simply wanting it at all.